Sarah Minnick: Lovely Hula Hands

-In 2003 Minnick purchased a derelict house and turned it into fine dining a restaurant named Lovely Hula Hands.
+In 2003 Minnick purchased a derelict house and turned it into a fine dining restaurant named Lovely Hula Hands.
 She and her sister ran front-of-house and her boyfriend cooked.
 Minnick kept her job with Adidas and opened the restaurant in the evenings; after a couple of years she was able to quit the Adidas job.
 Her boyfriend quit the job, and Minnick found Troy McClarty, who had worked with foragers and farmers at Chez Panisse, to take over.
 McClarty changed the restaurant's menu to a seasonal focus, which was something Minnick was not familiar with.
 The restaurant evolved into a special-occasion place, which Minnick did not want, preferring instead something more casual that customers would visit regularly rather than only on special occasions.

 She started thinking about an ice cream shop, which she did not think Portland had, but wanted another specialty for winter months and decided on pizza; they started work on the new restaurant.
 While doing the work the recession hit and she closed Hula Hands to focus on the new restaurant.